ENCCS/openmp-gpu/content/introduction.rst

 Runtime library routines
 ------------------------
 The OpenMp includes and extensive suite of run-time routines.
-They can be used for many purposes:Used to modify/check the number of threads, detect if the execution context is in a parallel region, how many processors in current system, set/unset locks, timing functions, etc.
+They can be used for many purposes: to modify/check the number of threads, detect if the execution context is in a parallel region, how many processors in current system, set/unset locks, timing functions, etc.

 The functions definitions are in the *omp.h* header in C/C++ and in fortran in the *omp_lib* module.
-Soem very useful routines:
+Some very useful routines:

  - *omp_get_num_threads()*